Moving to Costa Rica. How to immigrate to Costa Rica

 Primary and secondary education in Costa Rica is free.
 Even the children of illegal immigrants have the right to attend local schools.
 The major expenses that need to be covered include only a school uniform, textbooks, and other school supplies.
 There are many international and bilingual schools for expats living in Costa Rica with children.

 The results of many international surveys and investigations show that the Costa Rican healthcare system is one of the best in Central America and Latin America.
 There are two main sectors in the healthcare system of Costa Rica: government-sponsored and private ones.
 The state-owned network of hospitals and clinics throughout Costa Rica is called the Caja Costarricense de Seguro Social (or simply Caja) that is available to locals and expats moving to Costa Rica.

-Getting around Costa Rica is possible with the help of public transport (particularly buses) or a car.
-Expats who immigrate to Costa Rica for a long term prefer renting a car or buy one.
 Consider that the road infrastructure is far beyond the ideal state in Costa Rica.
 Even in major cities like San Jose or Alajuela, you will find many dirt roads instead of the paved ones.
 Moreover, most of the roads across the country are deteriorated and full of potholes, so you need to be extra careful while driving in Costa Rica.

-Cost of moving to Costa Rica
+Relocate to Costa Rica with Eurosender

 Moving to Costa Rica from Canada

 Are you a highly qualified professional or a retiree who is moving to Costa Rica from Canada?
 If yes, then you need to take care of your relocation in advance.
 Instead of taking your multiple suitcases and bulky items with you, choose International removals services to Costa Rica with Eurosender.
 We offer reliable door-to-door services, so moving house to Costa Rica or shipping lots of personal belongings abroad would be a piece of cake.

 Moving to Costa Rica from Australia